 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Additional Information (displayed to public):||No evidence of copyright restrictions on web site.|

-|Uncontrolled Keywords:||spatial data sharing, spatial data infrastructures, GIS, collaboration and partnerships, organisations, local and state government|
+|Uncontrolled Keywords:||spatial data sharing; spatial data infrastructures; GIS; collaboration and partnerships; organisations; local and state government|

 |Fields of Research (FoR):||09 Engineering > 0909 Geomatic Engineering > 090903 Geospatial Information Systems